nahiluhmot/cl-parallel/readme.md

 efficient than par-map.

-* par-map-reduce - given a mapping function, a reducing function, an initial value, and a list, map the first function accross the list in parallel and collects the result using the reducing function.
+* par-map-reduce - given a mapping function, a reducing function, an initial value, and a list, map the first function across the list in parallel and collects the result using the reducing function.
 Note that this function will call the reducing function in no specific order.